 Showing off your new equipment doesn’t have to be a rigorous attempt to establish best practices in marketing.
 Sometimes, it’s best to create a fun, laid-back atmosphere to welcome the new technology into the clinic instead of worrying about word-of-mouth or pitching the new machine to established patients.

 Tailor the details of your event to match the tastes of your patients.
-For example, if your practice attracts younger patrons, you may want to ask someone to put together a music playlist that won’t drive them away.
 If your practice is located in Manhattan, the tastes and preferences of your patients will likely reflect cutting-edge trends that have yet to become popular elsewhere.
 Special discounts and promotions can also help drive more visitors to your event.
 However, be mindful of overbooking at a special price so as to not affect your profit margin.

 Part of your marketing and communications campaign should consist of brief notes about special offers and discounts mixed in with longer posts that resemble short news releases and information that may be useful to patients.
-Quickly showing off a few features of new equipment about to become available will pique the interest of many in your contact list.
+Quickly showing off a few features of new equipment soon to be available will pique the interest of many in your contact list.

-Social media such as Twitter, Instagram, and Facebook provide another vector to get your message across, potentially attracting new patients along with familiar faces.
+Social media such as Twitter, Instagram, and Facebook provide another vector through which to get your message across.
 Patients who visit another practice may be drawn to yours when they see the opportunity to try a more effective and efficient method to achieve their desired results.

-Our executives have been at the forefront of innovative medical aesthetic technologies for more than 15 years.
-We offer a unique, low-risk subscription business model, which includes ongoing marketing and clinic enhancement services to ensure a strong return on investment from the start.
+Venus Concept offers a unique subscription acquisition model, which includes ongoing marketing and practice enhancement services to ensure a strong return on investment from the start.